extendedmind/extendedmind/README.md

 }
 ```

 After starting Nginx, the development version of extended mind should be running on 'localhost'.
-To add support for collecting analytics to Cube, also add
+To add support for collecting analytics to Cube, also add:
 ```
   location /collect {
     rewrite /collect(.*) $1 break;